Asian Eyelid Surgery – Double eyelid surgery

 As with most cosmetic surgeries, its important that you be in good health.
 Management of conditions such as blood pressure and diabetes are also important.
 Prior to surgery, we routinely review current medications and make sure our patients avoid any medication or supplement that is a blood thinner.
 During your consultation, Dr. Prasad will guide you in preparing for your procedure.

-How is the double eyelid surgery done?
+How is the Asian eyelid surgery performed?

 The Asian eyelid surgery consists of reshaping the upper eyelid.
 During your consultation with Dr. Prasad, various factors will be evaluated including: